Elmwood Receives Tremendous Support from Local Grantors

 Terry Book said, "We are thrilled to have the support of the Community Foundation for Southeast Michigan.
 We have worked diligently to develop three self-guided tours concentrating on individuals of historical significance who are buried in Elmwood Cemetery: 1) African American Heritage; 2) Business Visionaries; and 3) Political Leadership Legacies.
-This grant will ensure that we can take our educational programming to the next level by providing audio tours in each of these areas of interest.”
+This grant has helped us take our educational programming to the next level by providing audio tours in each of these areas of interest.”

 The tours are downloadable via a smart phone or smart device and may be used with an accompanying map available in the office free of charge, or through our website as a foldable pdf.

 The Elizabeth, Allan, & Warren Shelden Fund Grant

 The Shelden Fund responds year after year with generous support to the continuing care and preservation of Elmwood Cemetery and education and community outreach programs offered through the Historic Elmwood Foundation.
 This year's $25,000 is significant to our programming as well as continued growth of the Historic Elmwood Foundation Endowment Fund.

 The Shelden Fund had previously supported many different initiatives at Elmwood including the interior chapel restoration, pond restoration, gatehouse restoration, grounds restoration and the community events and educational programming.
 The Shelden Fund also has supported ongoing operations.

 Mary Thompson Foundation Grant